LIJI32/superbomberman/README.md

  * Configurable difficulty function
  * Fixing bugs and design flaws that make the game easier (Such as the “Bombs Trick”)
  * Open to suggestions!

+# Known Issues
+* In arena levels, the crowd will not make any sound if the arena is not world 5
+* After beating Spiderer, some of the bonuses will reset

 # Legal note
 I am not a copyright owner of Super Bomberman, and this repository is provided for education proposes only.
 Any non-educational use of this repository might be illegal if you do not legally own a copy of the game.